-Starting in March 2018, I began hearing about “fast tracking” of visa applications.
+Recently I’ve started hearing talk of “fast tracking” of visa applications.
 One migration agent’s site explained that the department now makes attempts to fast-track “front loaded” applications – e.g. applications that already have medical and character checks (police clearances) ready to go upon lodgement and are “decision-ready.”
 Basically, upon being assigned to your case, can your case officer open your documents and quickly see all the paperwork, files, and proof they need?
 It seems like this may have been true for us (my case officer would not comment).
 Our visa was granted 5 months (159 days) from date of lodgement, and 13 days after we presume our files were first opened by the department (on Day 146, we were contacted by not-our-case-officer with a request for an additional police clearance that I then proved I didn’t need.)

 I’m in no position to give advice.
 But if I had to make the decision again, I’d probably do what I did before… after reading through forums to see how often it had backfired on other people!

 We only did a very mild version of this.
 We were so hopeful our application would zip right through that we didn’t even consider that it might languish in the immigration queue for months… or a year… causing us to need to provide continuing proof of our relationship.